tlenclos/overust/README.md

 ## Todo

 - [ ] API for wipes
-- [ ] Form to create wipe
+- [ ] Form to create / edit wipe
 - [ ] Wipe list

 ### v0.1
 - User register / login
 - Manage players of your clans through wipes (via Steam)

+### v0.2
+- Stats of wipe (combination of all players stats)

+### v0.3
 - Create raid event

-### v0.2
 - Alert all your team via email and push notif (mobile app)

+### v0.4
 - Assign roles

-### v0.3
 - See old wipe bases and show them to the world